 The highly acclaimed journal of international literature, World Literature Today, is published at the University of Oklahoma.

 The OU Health Sciences Center is one of only four comprehensive academic health centers in the nation with seven professional schools: Allied Health, Dentistry, Medicine, Nursing, Pharmacy, Public Health and Graduate Studies.

-With more than 1,000 doctors and advanced practice providers, OU Physicians is the state’s largest physician group.
-The practice encompasses almost every adult and child specialty.
+With more than 660 doctors , OU Physicians is the state’s largest physician group.
+The practice encompasses nearly every adult and child specialty.

 Many OU Physicians have expertise in the management of complex conditions that is unavailable anywhere else in the state, region or sometimes even the nation.
 Some have pioneered surgical procedures or innovations in patient care that are world firsts.

-The Stephenson Cancer Center, the largest public-private biomedical initiative in Oklahoma history, provides patient-centered care, offering the state’s most advanced cancer detection and treatment technology, the largest and most experienced group of cancer specialists in the state, a wide array of supportive services and an environment that provides a warm and comforting experience for patients and caregivers.
+The Stephenson Cancer Center, the largest public-private biomedical initiative in Oklahoma history, provides patient-centered care, offering the most advanced cancer detection and treatment technology, the largest and most experienced group of cancer specialists, a wide array of supportive services and an environment that provides a warm and comforting experience for patients and caregivers.

-Harold Hamm Diabetes Center is one of the top comprehensive diabetes centers in the world for adults and children with all types of diabetes, engaging in novel research aimed at progress toward a cure for diabetes and its complications, providing dramatically improved patient care, and preventing the spread of diabetes through education and early detection.
+Harold Hamm Diabetes Center is one of the top comprehensive diabetes centers in the world for adults and children with Type 1 and Type 2 diabetes, engaging in novel research aimed at progress toward a cure for diabetes and its complications, providing dramatically improved patient care, and preventing the spread of diabetes through education and early detection.